jerolba/jfleet/README.md

 - entity attributes (instance fields)
 - or the accessors (instance properties)

-In JPA by default, the placement of the @Id annotation gives the default access strategy.
+In JPA by default, the placement of the `@Id` annotation gives the default access strategy.

 **JFleet only support access by entity attributes**, and expect annotations on fields.

 The supported annotations are:
-- **[@Entity](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/Entity.java)**: Specifies that the class is an entity
+- **[@Entity](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/Entity.java)**: Specifies that the class is an entity.
 - **[@Table](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/Table.java)**: Specifies the table name.
 If no value is specified, the class name in lower case is used.
 - **[@Column](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/Column.java)**: Is used to specify a mapped column for a persistent field.
 If no value is specified, the field name is used.
 - **[@Id](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/Id.java)**: Specifies the primary key field of an entity.
-It is only used to fetch foreign key values in ManyToOne relationships.
+It is only used to fetch foreign key values in ManyToOne and OneToOne relationships.
 - **[@MappedSuperclass](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/MappedSuperclass.java)**: Designates a class whose mapping information is applied to the entities that inherit from it.
 A mapped superclass has no separate table defined for it.
 - **[@Transient](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/Transient.java)**: This annotation specifies that field is not persistent.
 - **[@Embedded](https://github.com/eclipse/javax.persistence/blob/master/src/javax/persistence/Embedded.java)**: Defines a persistent field of an entity whose value is an instance of an embeddable class.